 - administering questionnaires and maximising response rates across a range of health care settings;

 - exploring and interpreting qualitative and quantitative questionnaire data

 This course is intended for researchers, public health specialists, clinicians and other health care professionals who want to design and/or use questionnaires in a health care setting, or understand the processes involved in questionnaire design, application and interpretation.

-- Questionnaire construction: using qualitative methods to inform content and design, developing indicators for concepts to be measured, question type, wording and layout, using standardised measures, piloting, electronic questionnaires.
+- Questionnaire construction: using qualitative methods to inform content and design, developing concepts to be measured, question type, wording and layout, piloting, electronic questionnaires

-- Using qualitative and quantitative methods to assess the reliability of scales, validity and sensitivity to change and evaluating multi-item scales, including an introduction to factor analysis.
+- Using qualitative and quantitative methods to assess the reliability of scales, validity and sensitivity to change, and interpreting multi-item scales

 - Questionnaire application: choosing a questionnaire, maximising response rates, case histories

 - Quantitative data management, data coding, cleaning and exploratory analyses

 We provide morning and afternoon refreshment breaks, including tea and coffee, biscuits and fresh fruit.